CrowdSec WAF on Kubernetes

 Issue 3: Agent not collecting logs

-Default CrowdSec Agent runs as DaemonSet, mounts /var/log from host, reads container logs directly.
+The default CrowdSec Agent runs as a DaemonSet.
+It mounts /var/log from the host and reads container logs directly.

 Agent pods started fine but collected zero logs.